BESTenergytrade/simply/doc/source/matching_strategies.rst

 Two-sided Pay-as-Clear Algorithm
 ================================

-Similarly to Pay-as-Bid, at each timestamp, Two-sided Pay-as-Clear (found here: :ref:`2pac`) sorts bids sorts bids in descending order and asks in ascending order.
-After the matching has taken place at this timestep, the highest ask price to be matched, known as the *clearing price*, is then applied to all matches at this timestep.
+Similarly to Pay-as-Bid, during each time slot, Two-sided Pay-as-Clear (found here: :ref:`2pac`) sorts bids in descending order and asks in ascending order.
+After the matching has taken place at this time slot, the highest matched ask price becomes the *clearing price* for all matched orders of this time slot.

 The table below illustrates the matching of the :ref:`example_scenario`: